Max Fisher

-Max Martin Fisher (July 15, 1908 – March 3, 2005) was an American businessman and philanthropist.
-He was a benefactor/alumnus of the Fisher College of Business at Ohio State University.
-He spent much of his life raising money for philanthropic and political endeavors and was a supporter of charitable and civic organizations.
-His skill at diplomacy made him an advisor on Middle East and Jewish issues to every administration from President Dwight D. Eisenhower's to President George W. Bush's.
+Max Martin Fisher (July 15, 1908 – March 3, 2005) was an American businessman and philanthropist, and presidential advisor.
+Fisher founded Aurora Gasoline, an oil company that owned Speedway gas stations.
+After selling the company, he was chairman of United Brands and several other companies and invested in large-scale real estate projects.

+A major fundraiser for Republican Party candidates, Fisher was an advisor on Middle East and Jewish issues to every administration from President Dwight D. Eisenhower to President George W. Bush.

+Fisher spent much of his life raising money for philanthropic endeavors.
+For more than forty years, he led civic organizations, organized business leaders, and helmed investment efforts in Detroit.
+Outside Michigan, he supported American Jewish and Israeli causes.

 Life and career

 Fisher was born in Pittsburgh, Pennsylvania, to Russian Jewish immigrant parents and grew up in Salem, Ohio, where his father owned a clothing store.
-He attended The Ohio State University on a football scholarship and graduated with a degree in business administration in 1930.
+He attended Ohio State University on a football scholarship and graduated with a degree in business administration in 1930.
 While a student at OSU, he was initiated into the Alpha Epsilon chapter of the Phi Beta Delta fraternity, which is now part of the Pi Lambda Phi fraternity.

 In 1930, Fisher joined his father's Keystone Oil Refining Company, a motor oil reclamation business, in Detroit as a $15-a-week salesman before forming his own company in 1932.
-He grew the business, Aurora Gasoline, into one of the largest gas station chains in the Midwest before selling the business in 1959 to Marathon Oil, after serving for 27 years as its chair.
+He grew the business, Aurora Gasoline, into one of the largest gas station chains in the Midwest before selling the business in 1959 to Marathon Petroleum for $40 million.
+After retiring from management in 1963, he sat on the board of Comerica, the consumer and investment bank, Sotheby's, and United Brands.

-Following the sale of Aurora to Marathon Oil for $40 million, Fisher invested his fortune in real estate after retiring from business in 1963 where he sat on the board of Comerica, the consumer and investment bank, Sotheby's, and United Brands, in addition to serving as the Honorary Chairman of United Jewish Communities (UJC), Council of Jewish Federations, and the American Jewish Committee.
-He supported Jewish and general causes worldwide and played a major role in almost every major Jewish communal organization.
-He was also the subject of articles, debates, TV documentaries, and a biography, entitled Quiet Diplomat by Peter Golden.
+Fisher reinvested his fortune in major real estate deals.
+In 1977, he joined with Taubman and Henry Ford II to buy the 73000 acre Irvine Ranch south of Los Angeles for $337 million; Fisher's group would sell the property six years later for an estimated $1 billion.

-For decades Fisher also served as a trusted advisor to U.S. presidents and Israeli prime ministers, rallying for causes from the Six-Day War to Ethiopian Jewry.
+For decades, Fisher served as a trusted advisor to U.S. presidents and Israeli prime ministers, rallying for causes from the Six-Day War to Ethiopian Jewry.
 By quietly forging new ties between Washington and Jerusalem, he pioneered a new era in American Jewish activism and politics and was considered the elder statesman of North American Jewry.
+In 1975, he was asked to personally mend relations between the Gerald Ford administration and Israeli leadership.
 Jimmy Carter invited him to watch the signing of the Camp David Accords in 1977.

-He was a delegate from Michigan at the 1964, 1968, 1976 Republican National Conventions, and an alternate in the 1988 Republican National Convention.
+From the 1960s through the 1980s, Fisher was one of the most successful fundraisers for the Republican Party.
+He was a delegate from Michigan at the 1964, 1968, and 1976 Republican National Conventions, and an alternate in the 1988 Republican National Convention.